-(See Bias-motivated Incident above)
+(See Bias-Motivated Incident above.)

-Under North Carolina law, it is unlawful for any student in any College or school to engage in hazing or to aid or abet any other student to physical injury as part of an initiation, or as a prerequisite to membership, into any organized school group, including any society, athletic team, fraternity or sorority, or other similar group.”
+Under North Carolina law, it is unlawful for any student in any college or school to engage in hazing or to aid or abet any other student to physical injury as part of an initiation, or as a prerequisite to membership, into any organized school group, including any society, athletic team, fraternity or sorority, or other similar group.”
 Any violation of this section shall constitute a Class 2 misdemeanor according to North Carolina General Statute 14-25.

 Misuse of Student Identification

 The Quaker Card serves as your campus identification, library card, meal ticket or residence hall access key and is non-transferable.
 Guilford ID cards may not be used for fraudulent purposes.
-The following demonstrates typical improper uses of student identification: failure to carry student ID card, gaining access to the College’s facilities and/or activities by use of another student’s ID card or by the fraudulent use of an ID card is prohibited.
+The following demonstrates typical improper uses of student identification: failure to carry student ID card, gaining access to the College’s facilities and/or activities by use of another student’s ID card or by the fraudulent use of an ID.
 All parties are held accountable, assuming they had knowledge of the improper use, loaning one’s card to another for any purpose or obtaining additional cards under false pretense.